5-(2-Aminopropyl)indole

-5-(2-Aminopropyl)indole (5-API or 5-IT; code name PAL-571) is an indole and amphetamine derivative with stimulant effects.
+5-(2-Aminopropyl)indole (5-API or 5-IT), also known as 3,4-pyrrolo[b]amphetamine or by the code name PAL-571, is an indole and amphetamine derivative with stimulant effects.
 Its preparation was first reported by Albert Hofmann in 1962.
 It is a designer drug that has been openly sold as a recreational drug by online vendors since 2011.

 Use and effects

 Alexander Shulgin wrote briefly about 5-IT in TiHKAL saying: "at 20 milligrams orally, [it] is a long-lived stimulant producing increased heart-rate, anorexia, diuresis, and slight hyperthermia for about twelve hours."
 As 5-IT is not a tryptamine and thus not within the scope of the book, it is not discussed in any more detail than this.

 The following symptoms can indicate 5-IT has been ingested: hyperthermia, tachycardia, increased blood pressure, dilated pupils (mydriasis), agitation, excessive sweating, jaw clenching, insomnia, disorientation, restlessness, anxiety, and tremor.
 It is a MAOI, and when combined with a contraindicated substance, it can lead to death.